scheeloong/scheeloong.github.io/_contents/02-research.md

 Models should also be able to train online.
 Since, the next selected data should be able to update the model via training in an online fashion.
+This means a current active test point, becomes a future training point.

 # Journals